 the front panel.
 The fan should start and run

 immediately.
-Provided you haven’t yet shrunk the
+Provided you haven’t yet shrunk the heat

-with a croc-clip lead or piece of wire.
+-clip lead or piece of wire.

 The fan is much quieter now but I'm tempted to fit a

 switch to short out the resistors and run the fan at full

 speed when I'm contesting, just so long as I’m wearing

 noise-cancelling headphones anyway!
 There's plenty